NEONScience/NEON-HydroShare-resources/resource-metadata/README.md

+# Access R & Python Helper Scripts to Explore NEON Hydrology Data Products

 There are helper scripts coded in both R and Python that allow users to better interpret and explore the JSON file included in this resource.
 To access the helper scripts, visit the [NEON-HydroShare-resources](https://github.com/NEONScience/NEON-HydroShare-resources) GitHub respository.
+Users can clone the repository locally or download the invididual scripts to start exploring data products.